 Introduction

 Converting measurements between feet and inches is a fundamental skill in everyday life, whether you're measuring your height, planning a DIY project, or working in construction.
-One of the most common conversions involves understanding what 5 feet 6 inches means in inches.
+Because of that, one of the most common conversions involves understanding what 5 feet 6 inches means in inches.
 This measurement, often written as 5'6", is a standard way to express height in the United States and other countries that use the imperial system.
 In this article, we'll break down the conversion process, explain why it's useful, and explore real-world applications to help you master this basic but essential skill.

 Understanding Feet and Inches